Shopify/hydrogen-v1/docs/components/framework/shopifyanalytics.md

 You can achieve this by assigning a sub-domain to your online store.
 For example, you can do the following tasks:

-* Set your Hydrogen store domain at `https://www.my-awesome-hydrogen-store.com`
+- Set your Hydrogen store domain to `https://www.my-awesome-hydrogen-store.com`.
-* Attach a new subdomain to your online store at `https://checkout.my-awesome-hydrogen-store.com`
+- Attach a new sub-domain to your online store at `https://checkout.my-awesome-hydrogen-store.com`.
-* Set the cookieDomain to the same root domain `<ShopifyAnalytics cookieDomain="my-awesome-hydrogen-store.com" />`
+- Set the `cookieDomain` to the same root domain at `<ShopifyAnalytics cookieDomain="my-awesome-hydrogen-store.com" />`.

 > Note: It is expected behaviour that Hydrogen analytics and checkout analytics do not connect when in development and preview mode.
 This will only connect in production mode.